chaseconey/laravel-datadog-helper/README.md

 Laravel Datadog Helper helps you get your application metrics integrated into Laravel as fast as possible.

-Features:
+### Requirements

+* Laravel >= 5
+* Datadog API Key

+### Features

-* Adds Datadog facade
+* Adds Datadog facade that wraps the official [DataDog/php-datadogstatsd](https://github.com/DataDog/php-datadogstatsd) library
 * Provides middleware for tracking response time metrics automatically
+* Allows prefixing all metrics that are sent for the whole application with common prefix

 ## Usage